Joalor64GH/alura/basics.md

 This language also uses a different word order for phrases. <br>
 So, instead of SVO (Subject-Verb-Object) in English, Əlura uses OSV (Object-Subject-Verb). <!-- okay yoda -->

-Also, if you're only writing the actual letters, everything has to be in lowercase.

 ## Letters
 Note: Check out [ipachart.com](https://www.ipachart.com/) to hear how each letter sounds.